 If you are wondering why marijuana is getting so much hype and push for legalization especially for use in the medical field, your uncertainties end here.
-This guide provides you with all the information you need to know about marijuana and pain management.
+This guide provides you with all the information you need to know about how to use marijuana for pain relief.
 It will also help you understand why patients suffering from chronic pain and conditions like cancer appreciate its pain-relieving properties.

 Chapter One: The Relationship Between Medical Marijuana and Different Types of Pain

 Marijuana has come a long way from being surrounded by controversies and termed as a harmful drug, to being accepted both for recreational and medical purposes across America.
 For people suffering from pain, the increase in acceptance and popularity of medical marijuana means a safer intervention for debilitating pain compared to medication.
 This is because medical marijuana capitalizes on the cannabinoids present in the plant to not only treat illnesses but also effectively manage pain.
 Marijuana contains more than 100 active compounds and usually goes by the names weed, pot, Maryjane, sensimilla, Kush, and dope.

 Although medical marijuana has recently gotten more popular in the medical industry, its first recorded use for medicinal purposes dates back to the Chinese in 2737 BC.
 Back then, marijuana was used for purposes such as easing period pain, an anesthetic during the surgery, gastrointestinal disorders, and even pain from gout and malaria.